Regular Bipartite Graphs And Their Properties: Conclusion

-\section{CONCLUSION}
+\section{Conclusion}

-{ This \ paper describes a general algorithm for \ all non-isomorphic $(m,2)$ Balanced Tanner Units and a mathematical proof has been provided for its completeness.
-Several results for $E(m,r)$ have been proved. \ An abstraction of Symmetric Permutation Tree in order to visualize a labeled $(m,r)$ BTU and enumerate its automorphism group has been introduced. \ An algorithm to generate the partition associated with two compatible permutations has been introduced.
+This paper describes a general algorithm for all non-isomorphic $2$-regular bipartite graphs with $2m$ vertices and a mathematical proof has been provided for its completeness.
+Several results for $E(m,r)$ have been proved.
+An abstraction of Symmetric Permutation Tree in order to visualize a labeled $r$-regular bipartite graph and enumerate its automorphism group has been introduced.
+An algorithm to generate the partition associated with two compatible permutations has been introduced.
 The relationship between Automorphism Group and permutation enumeration problem has used to derive formulae for compatible permutations.
-A family of labeled $(m,r)$ BTUs \ referred to as \ $\Phi (\beta _{1},\beta _{2},\ldots ,\beta _{r\text{--}1})$ have been introduced and an upper bound on the number of non-isomorphic graphs in this family has been derived.
-We raise open questions about the construction of a girth maximum $(m,r)$ BTU.}